SynPAIN: A Synthetic Dataset of Pain and Non-Pain Facial Expressions: Discussion

 A key finding is that entirely synthetic images, generated solely through text prompts, prove effective for data augmentation, contrasting with prior work~\cite{PainControl} that showed expression transfer methods were not beneficial.
 This distinction is important because synthetic generation creates genuinely novel expressions rather than recycling existing pain patterns from limited real datasets.

 The practical implications are significant: the entire \synpain dataset was generated using commercial generative AI tools for less than \$800 (Ideogram API and Runway standard annual subscription).
-This cost-effectiveness opens opportunities for researchers in related domains (such as neonatal pain assessment, orofacial evaluation in Bell's palsy, or other specialized clinical applications) to create tailored synthetic datasets with minimal financial barriers.
+This cost-effectiveness opens opportunities for researchers in related domains (such as neonatal pain assessment, orofacial evaluation in Bell's palsy, or other specialized clinical applications) to create tailored synthetic datasets with minimal financial barriers. {Beyond cost, \synpain also addresses several ethical concerns inherent to real-world datasets.
+Because all faces are synthetically generated, the dataset eliminates privacy risks associated with collecting and distributing images of real patients, which is a particularly sensitive concern in clinical contexts.
+Furthermore, by enabling deliberate control over demographic composition, synthetic generation offers a pathway to mitigate the demographic imbalances that have historically amplified bias in pain detection models, allowing researchers to construct datasets that are representative by design rather than by circumstance.}

 While \synpain addresses many existing dataset limitations, several constraints remain: (1) A small percentage of identities within demographic groups show high similarity (cosine~similarity~$>$~0.8), with rates up to 5.7\% among certain groups, particularly affecting female synthetic faces more than male faces; (2) Although visual inspection was performed, approximately 1.2\% of images exhibit non-frontal poses (pitch~or~yaw~$>$~20\degree) or generation artifacts due to synthesis variability; (3) Categorizing identities into discrete ethnic/racial groups oversimplifies the complexity of human ethnicity and race, as many individuals have mixed heritage or may not clearly fit into predefined categories.
 This limitation reflects broader challenges in demographic classification and may not fully capture the continuous spectrum of human ethnic/racial diversity that exists in real-world populations.